WICG/view-transitions/explainer.md

 ## Part 4: The end

-When the transition complete, the top level is removed, revealing the real Page-B.
+When the transition is complete, the top level is removed, revealing the real Page-B.

 # The API